 There are about 8100 known living amphibians, of which nearly 90% are frogs.
 Amphibians first appeared about 340 MYA (million Years Ago) ago during the Middle Mississippian Epoch of the Paleozoic Era.
-The representatives of modern amphibians are frogs, toads, newts, salamanders and caecilians, show several unique characteristic features.
+Frog, newts, toads, caecilians, salamanders are the modern amphibians which have various characteristic features.

 Parental Care of Amphibia

 Parental care is one type of activities to protect and maintain of its own offspring from the predators.
 Actually, it is the care of eggs and the young by the parents until they become able to protect themselves from the enemies.

 Building nests in suitable places before laying eggs, making incubation after laying eggs, carrying eggs if necessary, taking care of larvae, taking care of eggs and larvae are all innate instincts of animals.
 Although this instinct is improved in mammals, but lower class animals also show more or less parental care for their eggs and young.
 Parental care is the maintenance and upbringing of parents to protect eggs and young from hostile environments and enemies.

 Amphibians face many problems as they move from aquatic life to terrestrial life.
 They use several methods to solve these problems.
 Different amphibians care for eggs and offspring in different ways, especially for breeding and for protecting its own clan.
 The process of parental care of different amphibians is discussed below.